Uvacoder/uvacodernotes6/notes/front-end-interview.md

 - XSS is a _cross-site scripting attack_.
 The attacker injects malicious code to our site, client-side.
 To prevent it:
   1. use `textContent` instead of `innerHTML`
   2. escape HTML tags on the server
-- `var` should be avoided whenever possible and prefer `const` as the default declaration statement for all variables unless they will be reassigned later, then use `let` if so.
-- CSS size -> `em` is relative to the parent element, while `rem` is relative to the root element (html, usually 16px)
 - About JS expressions and statements ->
   - > If you can print it or assign it to a variable, it’s an expression.
 If you can’t, it’s a statement.
 - **6 FALSY VALUES**: `NaN`, `0`, `undefined`, `false`, `''`, `null`